 You will have a site up and running in less than 10 minutes.

-You will want to pick a theme that will compliment your branding objectives after you have launched your artist website.
+After your site is live you will want to pick a theme that will compliment your branding objectives after you have launched your site.

-The platform you use will determine what you can do to design your site.
+The website builder you use will determine what you can do to design your site.

 There are other options available for creating an online store like Shopify.